 Scotland's small hydro schemes face ruin after being hit with huge backdated bills

-Scotland’s network of small hydro schemes could be in jeopardy after being landed with millions of pounds worth of backdated business rates from which they were previously exempt.
+Scotland’s network of small hydro schemes could be in jeopardy after being landed with millions of pounds worth of backdated business rates.

 The invoices have been ordered by the Scottish Assessors Association (SAA), a voluntary, non-statutory association of land valuation assessors who set rateable values.